 especially the construction of some columns.

 Read also: More information about the temple.

-Temple of Kom Ombo was completely created in 400 years
+The Temple of Kom Ombo was completely created 400 years

-whereas some documents confirm that Temple of Kom Ombo
+some documents confirm that the Temple of Kom Ombo

-at first, it was built on the ruins of a temple of King Thutmose III.
+at first, it was built on the ruins of the temple of King Thutmose III.

 Secondly, in the Ptolemaic period.

 the temple was restored to be a place for African elephants.